LeonSavi/ADS---Assignemnt-2/README.md

 - Correlation analysis and handling missing values

 Datasets used in this assignment are available online (links are provided in the assignment description).

-⚠️ **Important note:** According to the assignment instructions, the use of AI tools such as ChatGPT for solving the assignment is not allowed.
-This repository only documents and organises the work.

 ---

 ## Task Overview

 ### **Task 1: Profiling relational data**
 - Read the paper on profiling relational data.
-- Select a set of **at least 10 different summary statistics** to characterise a dataset (e.g. from the *road safety* dataset).
+- Select a set of **at least 10 different summary statistics** to characterise the dataset (road safety vehicles.csv).
 - Implement Python code to compute these statistics.
 - Provide explanations of the importance of each statistic in understanding dataset characteristics.